TOP

 When flying over seas you may usually check

-two bags at 50 lbs each.
-Any carry-on when flying
+two bags at 50 lbs. each.
+A carry-on when flying

-over seas is also limited to 40 lbs.
-Ladies
+over seas is still limited to 40 lbs.
+A woman

-Any fluid container in any purse or carry-on
+Any fluid container in her purse or carry-on

-on an airplane.
-Men are also limited to
+on airplanes.
+But they too are limited to

 10.)
 Is